FelixSolon/GroupProjectOne/README.md

 ### Individual Responsibilities

 Eric:
-* I was personally responsible for finding the Job Hunt API and incorporating it into the website, as well as getting the Firebase storage working to hold the API keys so they weren't publically visible on our website and incorporating the Google Maps search into the HTML of the website.
+* Responsible for finding the Job Hunt API and incorporating it into the website, as well as getting the Firebase storage working to hold the API keys so they weren't publically visible on our website and incorporating the Google Maps search into the HTML of the website.

 Zack:
 * Lorem